marcoamtz/nextdns-dnsmasq-docker/README.md

 - Runs dnsmasq as a local DNS server and DHCP server
 - Automatically monitors and restarts either service if they crash
 - Exposes DNS services on port 53 (TCP/UDP)
+- Writes logs to an external volume with automatic rotation

 The inclusion of dnsmasq alongside NextDNS is to provide DHCP server functionality, allowing this container to serve as a complete network solution for DNS filtering and IP address management.